-In Summary – Best Power Racks for a Garage Gym
+In Summary – Best Power Rack for a Garage Gym

 When purchasing a rack for your garage gym, the first consideration is available space.
 Once you know the space you have to work with, then you can start looking at options.
 And if you are buying a power rack – get some form of safety spotting arms or pins, and a pull-up bar.